-Almost a hundred years ago, the 18th amendment was passed (1919-1930) in the United States banning the production, sale and distribution of alcohol.
-The time of prohibition had begun.
+Almost a hundred years ago in the United States the 18th amendment was passed banning the production, sale and distribution of alcohol.
+The clandestine era of distilling by moonlight had begun.

 The namesake for our Moonshine, Edward “Spike” O’Donnell, was the leader of the South Side O’Donnell gang, who fought the bloody “beers wars” of Chicago during the 1920s.
 He had little scruple when it came to fighting with others gangster, but he paid attention to quality and was a defining character in the golden era of moonshine.